 - 1. Open MobaXterm. - 2.
 Click Session, then click SSH as the connection type. - 3.
 In Remote Host, type login.discovery.neu.edu, make sure Port is set to 22, and click OK.
-(OP-TIONAL: You can type your Northeastern username and password on MobaXterm, and it will save that information every time you sign in.
+(OPTIONAL: You can type your Northeastern username and password on MobaXterm, and it will save that information every time you sign in.
 If you opt to do this, you will be connected to Discovery after you click OK.) - 4.
 At the prompt, type your Northeastern username and press Enter. - 5.
 Type your Northeastern password and press Enter.
 Note that the cursor does not move as you type your password.
 This is expected behavior.

-You are now connected to Discovery at a login node.
+You are now connected to the cluster's login node.

-Watch this video to see how to connect to Discovery with MobaXterm.
+Watch this video to see how to connect to the cluster with MobaXterm.
 If you do not see any controls on the video, right click on the video to see viewing options.

-5.1 Passwordless ssh
+5.1 Passwordless ssh on Windows